ga-wdi-boston/rails-activerecord-crud-study/study.md

 ## Rails Console

-For the subsequent questions, assume that we are in the Rails console (by entering `bin/rails dbconsole` in the terminal) and that the model names follow Rails's naming conventions.  e.g., The name of the model for a "people" collection would be "Person".
+For the subsequent questions, assume that we are in the Rails console (by entering `bin/rails console` in the terminal) and that the model names follow Rails's naming conventions.  e.g., The name of the model for a "people" collection would be "Person".